criipto/samples/Bank/Fable/README.md

 The integration to Criipto verify is setup up in the file Identity.fs.
 THe important part is this block of code

-We want' dive into configuring an application using the Criipto Management UI in this document.
-For the sample to run you do not need to register an application.
-To use Criipto Verify in production you will need to register.
-When doing so it's important to note that for this sample application to work, you will need to specify `plainJson`as the response strategy

 ```F#
 {
     authority = "https://fablecriipto-test.criipto.id"